Trade Stock Indices

 Developed by William Blau

-TSI is a momentum indicator.
-The TSI is drawn by using a momentum calculation that reacts faster and is more responsive to price changes, making it a leading indicator that follows price action direction closely in the trading market.
+TSI is a momentum trading indicator.
+The TSI is drawn by using a momentum calculation that reacts faster & is more responsive to price changes, making it a leading indicator that follows price action direction closely in the trading market.

-The TSI is drawn as a blue line, the indicator also plots a signal line which is drawn as a redline, and these two lines are used to generate cross over signals.
+The TSI is drawn as a blue line, the indicator also plots a signal-line which's drawn as a redline, and these two lines are used to generate crossover signals.

-TSI also plots a histogram which shows the difference between the TSI Line & the Signal-line.
-This histogram crosses above the or below the center lines, histogram levels above the center-line shows a bullish crossover signal, while center-line levels below the center-line shows a bearish cross-over signal.
+TSI also draws a histogram which shows the difference between the TSI Line & the Signal-line.
+This histo-gram crosses above the or below the centerline, histo-gram levels above the centerline shows a bullish cross-over signal, while centerline levels below the center line shows a bearish cross-over signal.

 TSI Technical Stock Indicator - Stock Trend Strength Indicator - True Strength Indices Indicator Guide